Marcpvinly2022/File-System/Login-Api/src/README.md

 # Login API 🔐

 This is a backend authentication service built as part of my coding course.
-It handles user registration, login, and secure token generation.
+It handles user registration, login, and secure token generation with refresh token.

 ## 🛠 Features
 - **User Registration**: Hash passwords before saving to the database.